IBM/blockchain-network-on-kubernetes/README.md

 #### Modify the Kubernetes configuration scripts

 If there is any change in network topology, need to modify the configuration files(.yaml files) appropriately.
 The configuration files are located in `artifacts` and `configFiles` directory.
-For example, if you decide to increase/decrease the capacity of persistant volume then you need to modify `createVolume.yaml` only.
+For example, if you decide to increase/decrease the capacity of persistant volume then you need to modify `createVolume.yaml`.

 #### Run the script to deploy your Hyperledger Fabric Network

-Once you have completed the changes in configuration files, you are ready to deploy your network.
+Once you have completed the changes(if any) in configuration files, you are ready to deploy your network.
 Execute the script to deploy your hyperledger fabric network.

   ```
   $ chmod +x setup_blockchainNetwork.sh